midnite81/prowl/readme-response.md

 if ($response->isSuccess()) {
    // do something
 } else {
-  // do something esle if failed
+  // do something else if failed
 }
 ```